prakashpandi/profile/index.md

 published: true
 ---

-I am an aspiring research software engineer, passionate about technology's potential to tackle societal challenges.
-My journey into the realm of computing, particularly within artificial intelligence, began with a foundation in engineering from my Diploma in Electrical and Electronics Engineering to my Bachelor's degree in Electronics and Communication Engineering.
-Throughout my career, including roles at `Infosys` and `Siemens Healthineers`, I've actively contributed to development initiatives.
+I am an aspiring research engineer, passionate about technology's potential to tackle societal challenges.
+My journey into the realm of visual computing, particularly within Extended Reality (XR), began with a strong foundation in engineering from my Diploma in Electrical and Electronics Engineering to my Bachelor's degree in Electronics and Communication Engineering.
+Throughout my career, including roles at `Infosys` and `Siemens Healthineers`, I've actively contributed to XR development initiatives.

-Pursuing a `Master's degree in Visual Computing` at Otto von Guericke University Magdeburg, driven by my passion for innovations in varied fields - `AI`, `Computer Vision`, `Computer Graphics`, and `Robotics`, with the goal of transitioning from a software developer to a research engineer.
+Pursuing a `Master's degree in Visual Computing` at Otto von Guericke University Magdeburg, driven by my passion for innovations in `AI`, `Computer Vision`, `Computer Graphics`, and `Robotics`, with the goal of transitioning from a software developer to a research engineer.

 ### Also, check out: